 Riding down the SW Passage Viewpoint Trail |

-We followed the Lower Army Road, a double track section of the Great Trail, from Swan Street until we reached the Ponderosa Trail, another double track trail but with steeper climbing.
-We got back on the Lower Army Road and connected on to Eimer's Road so that we could check out Eimer's Lake (not much to see in reality.)
+Follow the Lower Army Road, a double track section of the Great Trail, from Swan Street in town until you reach the Ponderosa Trail, another double track trail but with steeper climbing.
+Merge back on to Lower Army Road and connect on to Eimer's Road where you can check out Eimer's Lake.

 Scenic riding along the ridge on Sunflower Hill |